immerfroehlich/audio-juicer/README.md

 - [ ] What about titles that are too long?
 Example Al Di Meola - Casino
 - [ ] Remove Jitpack.io from the build and directly integrate the submodules with git and gradle
 - [ ] Remove the CoverartArchive API dependency and implement the file download myself (java or wget?)
-- [ ] Read TOC and isrc for submission of discId to musicbrainz
+- [x] Read TOC and isrc for submission of discId to musicbrainz
+- [ ] Upload TOC and ISRC to musicbrainz for unknown releases
-- [ ] If there is only one disc for discid don't ask the user for input.
+- [x] If there is only one disc for discid don't ask the user for input.
+- Progress Bar
-- [ ] Show progress bar during cdparanoia ripping process
+	- [x] Show progress bar during cdparanoia ripping process
+	- [ ] Rip every track on it's own so an accurate progress bar can be shown.
+	- [ ] Pimping the progress bar.
+Show the current work (converting track 1/15).
+I guess this also means to have a Task for each work?
 - [ ] Logging for debug and info and error
 - [ ] Verbose mode with logging info
-- [ ] The first release year must be searched by a special query and not via discid.
+- [x] The first release year must be searched by a special query and not via discid.
 Often the first release has been a vinyl/Schellack record
+	- [x] Now the CD title is used as a query.
+	- [ ] Add manual input of first release year.
+	- [ ] Currently not all releases for a CD title will be retrieved.
+See Gustav Holst - The Planets which doesn't find the 1981 first release for the record.
+	- [ ] Maybe use the Release Group from musicbrainz to get the first release year.
+But I don't know if the data quality is good enough.
 - [ ] Blade Runner throws IndexOutOfBoundsException
 java.lang.IndexOutOfBoundsException: Index: 12, Size: 12
 	at java.util.ArrayList.rangeCheck(ArrayList.java:653)